unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 **It is very important to remove the leading 0x from the contract address**
 {% endhint %}

 We should get an object printed on our console with all the keys registered under the domain.
+Let's test it out with domain _**brad.zil**_**.** As the result, you should get something similar to the following

 ```javascript
 {